Telestai-Project/telestai/doc/benchmarking.md

 Benchmarking
 ============

-Ravencoin has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Telestai has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling raven-core, the benchmarks can be run with:
+After compiling telestai-core, the benchmarks can be run with:
 `src/bench/bench_raven`

 The output will look similar to: